Archive for January, 2008

 Midfacial degloving

 I was filming a midfacial degloving.
-This is an approach used to get access to the nasal cavity.
-Read more »
+This is an approach used to get access to the nasal cavity. « Read the rest of this entry »

 PrimeSkills in Surgery